 Regarding optional super bosses, they’re a neat challenge, but they sometimes miss the point.
 There are many who can be either impossible or insanely easy, depending upon what you do.
 Final Fantasy 5’s Omega is a perfect example of this; with a party of four level 99 members with some of the best equipment in the game and every class mastered, you can easily be wiped out in less than three rounds with most strategies.
 However, if you perform a very specific set of actions in the right order, he dies right away.
 That’s not a challenge; that’s a guide-dangit.
 Final Fantasy 9’s Ozma is a better example of a real intellectual challenge, since there are multiple solutions that will lead you to victory.
 It’s 5’s other boss, however, that puts forth an interesting little principle that is often used in RPGs.
 Shinryuu is much the same kind of boss in that you either perform a specific set of actions or get slaughtered in two rounds.
 However, unlike with beating Omega, you get a tangible reward; something more than a “look, I beat him” key item.
 You get what is arguably the best sword in the game (aside from the Brave Blade, depending upon how many times you’ve run from battle) with which to beat the final boss… who isn’t quite as hard as the guy you beat to get that weapon.
 Funny, Final Fantasy 7 does the same thing with Ruby Weapon; it’s almost impossible to beat Ruby Weapon without Knights of the Round (unless you put aside a whole day to tediously whittle down its one million HP), but you need a Gold Chocobo to get it.
 For completing this daunting task, you get… a Gold Chocobo.
 Thanks.
 Why not add a little bonus scene into the ending as some sort of real reward for spending so many hours of your life preparing for an optional boss?

 I think the perfect example of the amount of content making or breaking a game, though is the Pokémon series.
 I helped my sister with Blue, I being a seasoned RPG veteran, and she having never touched one before; within two weeks, wound up going out and buying my own copies of Blue, Red, and a Link Cable, and even purchasing Yellow when it came out.
 Not too long ago, the rom hacking community released Pokémon Thunder Yellow, a hacked version of Yellow that allows you to catch all one hundred fifty-one Pokémon without trading; yes, the tagline is finally appropriate.
-I downloaded it, expecting my teenage love of the game to have been just that, but even in my late twenties, it was still just as enjoyable as it was at fifteen.
+I downloaded it, expecting my initial love of the game to have been just that, but even now, it was still just as enjoyable as it was in my younger days.
 Gold and Silver, however, I hated.
 Having to hunt both during the day and at night was a fine innovation, but days of the week, breeding, the pressure of randomly getting the right genders for said breeding, evolutions based on when it likes you enough (a hidden stat), and evolutions based upon the random generations of stats (Hitmontop) were ridiculous.
 Add to that the legendary dogs that can show up anywhere with a low percentage and the tease of collecting shiny Pokémon, which have an insanely low probability, and you have too much going on for any anal-retentive, obsessive-compulsive, neurotic, completionist gamer geek, not that I fit into that category, of course.
 Oh yeah, and having to add your catches from Red, Blue, and Yellow, many of which had evolved already, was just made it worse.
 Had they just started over, crafting a completely new set of creatures without any of the originals, and added only a few of the innovations, it would’ve been a lot less overwhelming.
 I haven’t even bothered trying any generations newer than the second for this very reason; too much content ruined something I loved.

 Now, contradictory as it may seem, the incredible amount of content in Rogue Galaxy is a big part of what made it such a great game.
 As previously mentioned, its plot is nothing worth mentioning, but you’re playing as a group of space pirates.
 Such a concept with such great controls and lots of action lends itself quite well to exploration.
 The way the optional content is presented is just that; you’re exploring the galaxy, finding bounties to hunt, parts to use in manufacturing, and countless other things available to the dedicated adventurer.
 Sometimes, it’s the quality of the content that makes it worth adding, and sometimes, it’s the context.
 Skies of Arcadia, a game about pirates in the sky, does much the same and it works well for much the same reason, despite having a competent plot.
 You really feel like you’re an explorer, especially when you find the different Discoveries, which make you feel like you’re back in the 16th century, exploring new lands and seeing sights never before witnessed by anyone you’ve ever known; unraveling the mysteries of the world.
 Some of the things you find have no value other than getting to see them, but the thrill of it all makes it an unforgettable experience.